snarkyboojum/X25519/README.md

 ## Overview

-An implementation of X25519 for use Elliptic Curve Diffie-Hellman (ECDH), written in Rust.
+An implementation of X25519 for use in Elliptic Curve Diffie-Hellman (ECDH), written in Rust.

 ## References